How to Do Jumping Jacks: Benefits and Workout Circuit - Dr. Axe

 Perform the above exercise, but on the knees instead of the toes.
 Make sure to keep the neck and back aligned.

-Perform in the same way as the static lunge, but instead of going all the way down, go about halfway, then returning to the start.
+Perform in the same way as the static lunge, but instead of going all the way down, go about halfway, then return to the start.

-• Jumping jacks increasing stamina, bone density and improve your heart.
+• Jumping jacks can help increase stamina, boost bone density and improve your heart.

 • Start off slowly, even with no-jump jacks.